 - Leadership skills extends influence.
 Charisma, by its nature, doesn’t last long, like a flash of gunpowder – a quick, blinding light, and then it’s gone.
 The only thing left is smoke, (and sometimes mirrors!)
 Good leadership, on the other hand, is more like a coal burning stove.
 Its effects are long-lasting.
 It produces heat and light, and as it continues to burn it becomes brighter and attracts people to its long lasting, permeating warmth.

-Here at Sewells, we are experts at working with people give them the skills and confidence to brilliantly apply leadership principles that last a lifetime and motivate teams with transformative effects.
+Here at Sewells, our clients tell us we’re experts at working with people giving them the skills and confidence to brilliantly apply leadership principles that last a lifetime and motivate teams with transformative effects.

-- After 4 years of hitting a ‘glass ceiling’ for targets, we helped an established manufacturing company smash their target in 2014 with a 21% increase.
+- After 4 years of hitting a ‘glass ceiling’ for targets, we helped an established manufacturing company smash their target in the following year with a 21% increase.

 - We sky rocketed a reputable automotive manufacturer’s customer retention from bottom 10% (in a league of 200) to top three in a 6 month period.